 Basic Tutorial: Free Security Vulnerability Scanner ZAP

 Zed Attack Proxy (ZAP) is a free and open-source web application security scanning tool developed by OWASP, a not-for-profit organization working to enhance the security of software applications.
-This tool is ideal for beginners to start security testing of web applications as it is easy to use, and installation is also very easy.
+This tool is ideal for beginners to start security testing of web applications as it is easy to use, and installation is also straightforward.
 Although, these tools are used by penetration testing professionals also.
-I feel that the ZAP tool is ideal for developers and functional testers to automate their applications' security testing.
+The ZAP tool is ideal for developers and functional testers to automate their applications' security testing.
 You can also use other tools like Selenium with ZAP to automate testing.

 Download and Installation